 i7aof.io

 Utilities for writing NetCDF and related I/O helpers.
-See i7aof.io for developer details.
+See i7aof.io, i7aof.io_zarr and i7aof.download for developer details.

 i7aof.io.read_dataset(path, **kwargs) Dataset